What They Do

 - Aero-Medical Evacuation

-The minimum required education to apply for this position is the completion of the provincial requirements for Grade 12 or Secondaire V in Canada.
+The minimum required education to apply for this position is the completion of the provincial requirements for Grade 12 or Secondaire V in Quebec with Grade 11 or Math (or Quebec equivalent) and any Biology and Chemistry course at the Grade 12 or Secondary V level.

 This position requires a valid driver’s license.